Visit Wilderness

 Northern California Coastal Wild Heritage Wilderness Act - Public law 109-362 (10/17/2006) To designate certain National Forest System lands in the Mendocino and Six Rivers National Forests and certain Bureau of Land Management lands in Humboldt, Lake, Mendocino, and Napa Counties in the State of California as wilderness, to designate the Elkhorn Ridge Potential Wilderness Area, to designate certain segments of the Black Butte River in Mendocino County, California as a wild or scenic river, and for other purposes.

-For more information (To download or see all affected Wilderness areas) visit our law library for 109-362 or special provisions for 109-362 or legislative history for 109-362 for this law.
+For more information (To download or see all affected wilderness areas) visit our law library for 109-362 or special provisions for 109-362 or legislative history for 109-362 for this law.

 People who volunteer their time to steward our wilderness areas are an essential part of wilderness management.
 Contact the following groups to inquire about volunteer opportunities.
 Groups are listed alphabetically by the state(s) in which the wilderness is located.